desk-framework/desk/docs/content/en/docs/topics/app-architecture/activities.md

 ## Using paths for automatic routing {#routing}

 Desk provides a simple path-based routing mechanism that can be used to activate and deactivate activities automatically.
-Rather than providing full pattern matching and route parameters, the {@link NavigationPath} class provides a simple abstraction that breaks down the current path into a single _page ID_ and a _detail_ string.
+Rather than providing full pattern matching and route parameters, the {@link NavigationController} class provides a simple abstraction that breaks down the current path into a single _page ID_ and a _detail_ string.

 - The page ID is used to match the current path to a specific activity, using the activity's `navigationPageId` property.
 - After activation, or while the activity is still active, the detail string is passed to the activity's `handleNavigationDetailAsync()` method, which can be used to handle additional routing logic.